-In fact, if you look at the close up picture under step 6, you can see some spots around the seams where the stain is lighter.
+In fact, if you look at the close up picture under step 6, you can see some spots around the joints where the stain is lighter.
 My daughter loved the table, though.
 And so did I! :), but I sometimes dwell too much on the imperfections.
 I was glad I chose a wood with lots of pattern, since it’s more forgiving when it comes to the finish.
 In the end, this table top turned very “farmhousey” with a lot of character with a modern side provided by the legs.

 I hope you like this project and give it a go!
 Isn’t it nice to know that your don’t have to be rich to have nice things?

 If you like this project and want to join my DIY sisterhood, get on my email list!
 As a thank you, you will receive access to my free resource library.
-Win win, right?
+Win-win, right?
 And I’m definitely NOT a spammy emailer.

 I can’t wait to have you onboard!